NJEA Endorses Mikie Sherrill

 - It would put her in the company of highly-regarded Democratic leaders like Obama and Clinton who put children’s educational needs before teacher union fidelity (unlike Kamala Harris) and were fierce supporters of public alternatives, especially in school districts where students are underserved.

 - She would heighten her appeal to Black and Brown families where she is currently underwater (despite Newark Mayor Ras Baraka’s endorsement).
 Remember, in the June primary, she got only 16% of the Black vote.
-Recent polling shows that Black voters and Hispanic families strongly support charter schools.
+Recent polling shows that Black and Hispanic families strongly support charter schools.

 - She could start leading the Democratic Party out of its trap of deferring to elite progressive activists and shed some political baggage.
 Is she serious about improving our public education?
 Why not make charter school expansion one element of a portfolio of ideas, like being honest with parents about student achievement and holding school districts to higher standards?